commerce-docs/PlayPI/README.md

 ## Project structure

-The project contains two main directories:
+The project contains three main directories:

-- `src/queries` — for GraphQL queries and data fetching
+- `src/queries` — for GraphQL queries, client, and endpoint
 - `src/components` — for displaying the data
+- `src/hooks` — for custom React hooks to manage state and fetch data

 ## Project queries